Skip to main content

 Sleeps on site: the 68-room reality

 This is where Castel Monastero genuinely separates itself from most of Tuscany.
-The hamlet holds 68 rooms and suites — around 136 overnight guests — made up of 44 rooms, 24 suites, and the 160 sqm Resort Villa Lavanda, scattered through the borgo's historic buildings with exposed beams, stone details, and terraces looking over the vines.
+The hamlet holds 68 rooms and suites — around 136 overnight guests — made up of 44 rooms and 24 suites, including the 160 sqm Resort Villa Lavanda, scattered through the borgo's historic buildings with exposed beams, stone details, and terraces looking over the vines.

 Contrast that with classic private villas, where sleeping 20 on site and scattering 30 more across agriturismi is the norm — the resort model is precisely what couples with older relatives or young families tend to be paying for.